REI Co-op Traverse 32 Review

 Our Analysis and Test Results

 The REI Co-op Traverse 32 brings a lot to the table as a new contender.
 Built with the same ideas behind the existing Traverse line of packs, the Traverse 32 takes a tried and true piece of equipment and adds some upgrades, making this an easy choice for a hiking backpack.
 This model is designed with big-pack features in a small, well-balanced package.
-It is well thought out to handle hardy loads and to stay comfortable and ergonomic during any number of activities and movements, just like its larger predecessor but manages to do all of this in a smaller, more streamlined package.
+It is well thought out for handling hardy loads and staying comfortable and ergonomic during any number of activities and movements, just like its larger predecessor, but it manages to do all of this in a smaller, more streamlined package.
 During short backpacking trips, winter treks with snowshoes and crampons, huge day hikes, and even tossed in some commutes and beach trips, we found that this pack was able to be there for whatever we needed.

 Performance comparison